 If you only have one computer, it is possible to create two iTunes libraries.
 Then switch between iTunes 12 and iTunes 10.7.

-Are you finally upgrading to OS X Yosemite?
 You know the drill: each time you install a major release of OS X you automatically get an updated iTunes.
 As a die-hard devotee of iTunes 10.7 you’ll want to revert from iTunes 12 to iTunes 10.7.
-Do you need a Yosemite download?
-Search for it you will find it.